 The first level will be the tutorial level where the player gets to know the mechanics of the game.
 There are messages of how to control the player’s avatar at the beginning of the stage.
 There are also falling spikes that forces the player to use the dash mechanic to evade getting hit.
 There is one dummy enemy to practice attacks with and one actual enemy to get past.
 The goal of the player is to reach the end destination of the tutorial.
 When the goal is reached the next scene will load.

 The second level is significantly larger in scale.
 The level design is fairly straight forward, as this is the first level after the tutorial.
-There will be around a dozen Epyons in this level.
+There will be around a dozen Epeons in this level.
 Due to the linearity of this level, combat against enemies is the focus.
 The level completes when all enemies are eliminated and the destination at the end of the level is reached.

 The third level focuses on platforming.
 There are branching paths with hidden items that boosts a stat.
 There are places that the player cannot reach by standard jump, and must attack an air canister in the air to be knocked farther.
 There are also gate puzzles that unlock when the correct sequence of pressure plates are pressed.
 There will be fewer enemies in this level.
 Enemies are not required to be eliminated to complete this level.